Finding the Right Anxiety Therapy in Portland: Online Support for Adults in Oregon

 Ready to Begin Anxiety Therapy in Portland?

-Eric Goodwin, Licensed Professional Counselor, helps clients explore what kind of anxiety therapy is the best fit, offering LGBTQ+ affirming, personalized care in Portland and online throughout Oregon.
+Eric Goodwin, Licensed Professional Counselor, helps clients explore what kind of anxiety therapy is the best fit, offering LGBTQ+ affirming, personalized care online in Portland and throughout Oregon.

 If you’re looking for anxiety therapy in Portland, I invite you to schedule a free 15-minute consultation.
 We’ll talk about what’s going on, what you’re needing, and whether we might be a good fit.